 Trader Joe’s to open in a neighborhood without a grocery store for seven years, with shoppers exempt from local taxes

-Merriam, Kansas – Shoppers in Merriam will soon have a reason to rejoice: Trader Joe’s is coming back to the area, marking the return of a full-service grocery store after the city went seven long years without one.
+Merriam, Kansas – Merriam shoppers will soon have something to celebrate: Trader Joe’s is returning to the area, restoring a full-service grocery option after the city has gone without one for seven years.

-The new location will anchor the Merriam Grand Station Marketplace, a $102 million mixed-use redevelopment project designed to revitalize the area with apartments, dining, and retail space.
-City leaders gave the project the green light this week, clearing the way for construction to begin next year.
+The new store will serve as the anchor tenant of the Merriam Grand Station Marketplace, a transformative $102 million mixed-use redevelopment that will introduce new residential, dining, and retail amenities.
+City leaders officially approved the project this week, paving the way for construction to begin in 2026.

-The new Trader Joe’s will occupy approximately 12,500 square feet on the former site of the Antioch Library, at the northwest corner of Shawnee Mission Parkway and Antioch Road.
+The Trader Joe’s will occupy approximately 12,500 square feet on the former site of the Antioch Library, located at the northwest corner of Shawnee Mission Parkway and Antioch Road.

-- Retail spaces, supporting local businesses and increasing economic activity.
+Retail space, supporting business growth and increasing economic activity

-Together, these elements aim to create a walkable, vibrant community hub that blends living, shopping, and entertainment.
+Together, these components aim to create a vibrant district that integrates living, shopping, and entertainment in one cohesive environment.

-One unique benefit for shoppers: the city announced that purchases at the new Trader Joe’s will be exempt from local sales tax, providing additional savings and encouraging community engagement.
-City officials emphasized that this move is part of a broader strategy to stimulate economic growth and attract long-term investment to Merriam.
+In a notable benefit for consumers, the city announced that purchases at the new Trader Joe’s will be exempt from local sales tax, providing added savings and encouraging frequent patronage.
+City officials emphasized that the incentive is part of Merriam’s broader strategy to drive economic development and attract sustainable, long-term investment.

 Timeline and Outlook

-“This is more than just a grocery store; it’s a community investment,” said a city spokesperson.
+“This is more than just a grocery store; it’s a community investment,” a city spokesperson said.
 “Merriam is gaining a vibrant, multi-use destination that will serve residents for years to come.”

 Categories